fair-acc/gnuradio4/CONTRIBUTING.md

 ## Contributing code and content
 We welcome all forms of contributions from the community.
 Please read the following guidelines to maximise the chances of your PR being merged.

-### DCO Signing

-Any code contributions going into GNU Radio will become part of a LGPL-licensed, open source repository.
-It is therefore imperative that code submissions belong to the authors, and that submitters have the authority to merge that code into the public GNU Radio codebase.

-For that purpose, we use the [Developer's Certificate of Origin](DCO.txt).
-It is the same document used by other projects.
-Signing the DCO states that there are no legal reasons to not merge your code.

-To sign the DCO, suffix your git commits with a "Signed-off-by" line.
-When using the command line, you can use `git commit -s` to automatically add this line.
-If there were multiple authors of the code, or other types of stakeholders, make sure that all are listed, each with a separate Signed-off-by line.

 ### Communication
  - Before starting work on a feature, check if there isn't already an examples in the 'samples' sub-module.
    If not, then please open an issue on GitHub describing the proposed feature.
 We want to make sure any feature work goes smoothly.